 Children really thrive on consistency and they treasure the bedtime routine as a time to spend time together.
 If Mom normally does the routine and isn’t nursing at the time, try to stick with the norm.
 This will help to alleviate bedtime battles and night wakings to spend 1-on-1 time with Mom.

 Do your best to stay consistent with the steps of the bedtime routine as much as possible.
-If another parents or caregiver has to do the routine, ensure it contains the same steps in the same order.
+If another parent or caregiver has to do the routine, ensure it contains the same steps in the same order.

 Tip 6: Set Limits

-This is an area where our parent guilt tends to get the best of us.
+This is an area where our parental guilt tends to get the best of us.
 If our toddler is using every stalling tactic, it can be tough to say “no”.
 This can be especially difficult if we are feeling guilty that we haven’t spent as much time with them as we’d like.

 If sleep gets too far off track and you aren’t sure how to get back to normal, schedule some time with us.
-During an intro call we can talk about working together.
+During an intro call, we can talk about working together.
 Sleep deprivation doesn’t have to be a way of life!

 p.s.
 Congrats on your new baby!
 Did you know that with a Newborn Sleep Jumpstart consultation, we can set you up with healthy sleep habits from the start?
 100% worth the investment.